danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 0 -> Level 1

-The password for the postgres superuser is the size of PGDATA in human readable format in megabyte
+The password for the postgres superuser is the size of PGDATA in human readable format in megabyte.

 ### Level 1 -> Level 2